Rizsfelfujt/wydroid-and-weston-runer/README.md

 The app automatically launches Waydroid and the Weston compositor, and adjusts the screen size.
 ## Why I made this

-I wanted a simple GUI to start Weston compositor with custom resolution.
+Waydroid setup can be inconvenient when you need to manually start Weston and configure resolution.

+This tool simplifies the process into a single click.

 ## Features